 Modul: Guest Lecture

-Contents:

-The lecture will be held by a rend

-studies.
-Different areas in the bu roached, under co onsiderations of

-the given business and research si tuations in Asia.
+The lecture will be held by a renowned, international guest professor from the area of Asien studies.
+Different areas in the business content will be approached, under considerations of the given business and research situations in Asia.

-Please keep in mind that the focu s of this module differs fro om semester to ser mester because

-the lectures are given by different professors.
+Please keep in mind that the focus of this module differs from semester to semester because the lectures are given by different professors.

-Learning outcomes:

-The students got an overview over r the current Chinese and, or Japanese issues s in the areas of

-business, politics, and internation al relations.
+The students got an overview over the current Chinese and/or Japanese issues in the areas of business, politics, and international relations.

-Prerequisites:

-Formal: -

-Recommended: -

-Obligatory registration: yes Further information on registration: Po ortal2
+Obligatory registration: yes Further information on registration: Portal2

 Courses Hours per week Self-study

 Lecture 2 4

 ECTS in total 3

-Form of assessment Written and/or oral exam
+Form of assessment Written and/or oral e xam

 Lecturer/Person in charge Visiting professor

 Duration of module 1 semester

 Offering FSS

 Language English

 Grade graded

 Range of application M.Sc.
 MMM